Pennsylvania State University Commonwealth Campuses: Campus closures

+In a message to the Penn State community on February 25, 2025, President Neeli Bendapudi stated: "We cannot continue with business as usual ... declining enrollments, demographic shifts and financial pressures ... require us to make difficult choices. ...
+It has become clear that we cannot sustain a viable Commonwealth Campus ecosystem without closing some campuses."
+She formed a working group to recommend a future for the Commonwealth Campuses.
+The group published on May 13 a recommendation that seven Penn State Commonwealth Campuses – DuBois, Fayette, Mont Alto, New Kensington, Shenango, Wilkes-Barre, and York – "close after a two-year wind down".

-On May 22, 2025, Penn State trustees voted to close seven of the Commonwealth Campuses within two years, citing declining enrollments and financial losses.
-The DuBois, Fayette, Mont Alto, New Kensington, Shenango, Wilkes-Barre, and York campuses are slated to close at the end of the 2026–2027 school year.
-The closures resulted from a review of 12 of the university's 20 campuses for possible closure, ordered by Penn State President Dr. Neeli Bendapudi in February 2025.
-The dozen campuses reviewed included the seven chosen, as well as Allegheny, Beaver, Hazleton, Schulykill, and Scranton (which will remain open).
-When the list of seven campuses recommended for closure leaked on May 12, the university released its 143 page report the next day.
+On May 22, 2025, the Penn State Board of Trustees voted to close the seven campuses, citing declining enrollments and financial losses.
+They are slated to close at the end of the 2026–2027 academic year.
+The closures resulted from a review of 12 campuses for possible closure.
+The dozen campuses reviewed included the seven chosen as well as Greater Allegheny, Beaver, Hazleton, Schuylkill, and Scranton, which will remain open.
+When the list of seven campuses recommended for closure leaked on May 12, the university released its 143-page report the next day.

 The report to the trustees cited "enrollment and financial decline ... and significant maintenance backlog" as justifications for the closures, adding that estimated future costs for the seven campuses included "$19 million in annual financial support, $21 million in annual overhead expenses, and more than $200 million in future facilities investment".
-The report noted that the seven campuses "currently enroll 3.6% of Penn State's students and employ 3.4% of Penn State's faculty and 2.2% of Penn State's staff."
-A Philadelphia Inquirer analysis of the campuses chosen for closure found that only Mont Alto had residence halls (the other six just have commuter students), and its dormitory occupancy rate (40%) was the lowest of the 12 campuses considered.
-Enrollments at the seven campuses had dropped between 51% and 68% from their peaks, and between 37% and 43% in the past ten years.
-The seven campuses had lost a total of $19.3 million in the current fiscal year.
+It noted that the seven campuses "currently enroll 3.6% of Penn State's students and employ 3.4% of Penn State's faculty and 2.2% of Penn State's staff."
+A Philadelphia Inquirer analysis of the campuses chosen for closure found that only Mont Alto offered housing, and its residential occupancy rate of 40% was the lowest of the all campuses offering residence halls.
+Enrollments at the seven had dropped between 51% and 68% from their peaks, and between 37% and 43% in the preceding decade.
+The seven campuses had lost a total of $19.3 million in that fiscal year.
 Looking at the 12 campuses reviewed, five of the seven which will close had the lowest fractions of students who were Pell Grant eligible, and five of seven also had the lowest share of "underrepresented groups".